-The MAD is a private organization governed by the law of 1901 on not-for-profit associations and recognized as being in the public interest.
-It originated in 1882, in the wake of the Universal Exhibitions, when a group of collectors banded together with the idea of promoting the applied arts and developing links between industry and culture, design and production.
+Les Arts Décoratifs is a state-approved not-for profit private organization founded in 1882, in the wake of the Universal Exhibitions, when a group of collectors banded together with the idea of promoting the applied arts and developing links between industry and culture, design, and production.

-An original, multi-facetted institution, the MAD pursues the objectives it was given at the outset: “to keep alive in France the culture of the arts which seek to make useful things beautiful” and to maintain close links with industry, forging numerous partnerships with firms operating in various fields.
+An original, multi-faceted institution, Les Arts Décoratifs pursues the objectives it was given at the outset: “to keep alive the culture of the arts in France which seek to make useful things beautiful” and to maintain close links with industry, forging numerous partnerships in various fields.

-The MAD is divided between three major sites in Paris:
+Les Arts Décoratifs is divided into three major sites in Paris:

 • at 63 rue de Monceau, the Musée Nissim de Camondo is installed in the Hôtel Camondo

-• and 266 boulevard Raspail has been the home of the Ecole Camondo, a school of design and interior architecture, since 1988 (so-called because it was formerly in the outbuildings of the Hôtel Camondo).
+• and 266 boulevard Raspail is the home of the Ecole Camondo, a school of design and interior architecture, since 1988 which derived its name from being formerly attached to the Musée Nissim de Camondo.

 The art and craft workshops known as the Ateliers du Carrousel operate on all three sites.